The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 mistral-db-manage upgrade head command will fail because the actual schema

-in the database is now different than its spec and it no longer can create the new database
+in the database is now different than its specifications, and it no longer can create the new database

 When that happens, the new database tables, relationships, and indices must be deleted before the

 mistral-db-manage upgrade head command can be re-run.
-For more details, review the specific
+For more details, review the version-specific

 Troubleshooting Mistral Workflow Completion Latency¶

 StackStorm interacts with Mistral via HTTP APIs.
-This applies when kicking off a workflow execution or collecting the results for a running workflow.
-StackStorm queries Mistral to check on workflow execution status and the status of individual tasks.
+This interaction occurs when kicking off a workflow execution or collecting the results for a running workflow.
+StackStorm queries Mistral to check on the workflow execution status and the status of individual tasks.

 The process in StackStorm that does the querying is called